 Although many of the providers at MLBG are out of network with most commercial insurance plans, we will be happy to file claims on your behalf to your out-of-network benefits as a courtesy.
-You will be asked to pay in full at each appointment and we will submit the claim to your insurance so that if there is any reimbursement, it will go directly to you and not through our billing office.
-We understand that going out-of-network may be difficult for some patients, and if you are unable to do so we recommend contacting your insurance provider for a list of in-network physicians available in your area.
+You will be asked to pay in full at each appointment and we will submit the claim to your insurance company so that if there is any reimbursement, it will go directly to you and not through our billing office.
+We understand that going out-of-network may be difficult for some patients, and if you are unable to do so, we recommend contacting your insurance company for a list of in-network physicians available in your area.

 If you would like to understand more about the out-of-network benefits available through your specific insurance plan, we encourage you to contact the customer service department of your insurance company.
 Here are a few key words and questions for you to ask: